bharatviswa504/Ozone-Perf/README.md

-This is repository for doing ozone and rocksdb performance.
+This is repository contains code for measuring ozone (OM) and rocksdb performance.

 Compile:
 mvn clean install